lipro/lpn-doc-sphinx-primer/source/extensions/matplotlib.rst

 :Git Repository: https://github.com/matplotlib/sampledoc

-Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
+Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in |Python|.
 It consists:

 * ``matplotlib.sphinxext.mathmpl``: Matplotlib math-text in a |Sphinx| document
 * :py:mod:`mplref:matplotlib.sphinxext.plot_directive`: